ranr01/Minimint/README.md

 It does not handle any managing of tasks or results and therefor can be combined with any job management framework.
 Minimint_test.ipynb is a Jupyter notebook that presents a simple example of using Minimint together with [Ipyparallel](https://github.com/ipython/ipyparallel).

+## Parallel Bayesian Optimization (BO)

+I introduce a scalable way to perform parallel, distributed BO for hyperparameters optimization.
+See the minimint_test_parallel_BO_max_EI_with_pending.ipynb Jupyter notebook for details.